cnai-ds/Crop-Yield-Prediction-Satellite-Image/README.md

 - French national registry
 A national register of cereal fields is publicly available. <br>
-It gives:
+It gives: <br>
-The GPS coordinates of fields, defining the exact polygon The type of crop grown in each field by year
+The GPS coordinates of fields, defining the exact polygon <br>
+The type of crop grown in each field by year

 - Crop yield data